sravps7/sravps7.github.io/index.md

 I am very interested in learning new things related to engineering.
 I have particular interest in Robotics.
 I have been associated with the [Robotics Club of IIT Bombay]( https://stab-iitb.org/robotics-club/ ) right from my freshman year.
 I am currently the Manager of the Club.

+I am also a Mentor at the Department Academic Mentorship Programme at the Electrical Enegineering Department ( [EE-DAMP]( https://dampeeiitb.wordpress.com/ ) ) where I help my juniors in adjusting to the academic and social life at the institute.

 Apart from engineering and academics, I am very passionate about football as well.
 Also, I am an amateur violin player.

 ### Projects